 What is it about ZOMBIE that makes it survive year after year and find a new audience?

 A few reasons exist as to why the film is the perfect grindhouse feature that has now reached cult status.
 Yes, the hyper gore contributes to it.
 The insane Zombie vs. Shark scene (a gratuitous attempt to cash in not only the success of DAWN but also on JAWS) is so absurd it gives the film a memorable carnival barking scene.

 There are a few other elements that allow ZOMBIE to stand out.

 The haunting music of Zombie certain adds to the eeriness of the proceedings.
 The art of making a compelling and creepy horror movie score is a lost art.
 SAW would likely be the only horror film known for its fantastic score, and it debuted in 2003.
 Fabio Frizzi created a brilliant score with ZOMBIE as it offered a strange and haunting melody that helped the audience realize that Zombie was something special.
 Even with so many amazingly talented music composers that are horror fans, producers seem to avoid tapping into their skills when making low budget horror fodder on cable TV.

 The haunting and creepy "Zombie Theme"

 Action and High Adventure on a Horror Movie Budget

-The thrilling action sequences near the climax of the film offer a sense of high adventure and the very frightening look of the zombies thanks to the amazing special effects of Gianetto Di Rossi create the perfect mix of horror and action.
-Fulci creates a sense of menace when shooting the film thanks to the tension and nihilism the ending eventually leads to.
+The thrilling action sequences near the climax of the film offer a sense of high adventure.
+The frightening look of the zombies, thanks to the amazing special effects of Gianetto Di Rossi, create the perfect mix of horror and action.
+Fulci drives home a feeling of menace when shooting the film, thanks to the tension and nihilism the ending eventually leads to.

-In the film itself, the origins of the zombies really is never explained.
-It can be said the success and appeal of the film can never be explained.
+In the film itself, the origins of the zombies never receive an explanation.
+No surprise, the origin joins the non-explanation of the film's success and appeal.
 Maybe that contributes to its cult status as well.